 4. TEACHING: Any assistance you can give the BHSU student as they prepare their lesson plans would be appreciated.
 We would like them to teach as many lessons as possible.
-However, you will evaluate only two lessons, all of which must incorporate technology.
+However, you will evaluate only three lessons, two of which must incorporate technology.
 Please use the enclosed Clinical Educator's Evaluation Form of Lesson Presentation.
-They are required to self-evaluate these two lesson presentations as well.
+Debriefing their lessons (at your convenience) and mentoring with the BHSU student is encouraged and appreciated.

-5. DOCUMENTING HOURS: The BHSU student is required to complete six weeks during this practicum.
+5. DOCUMENTING HOURS: The BHSU student is required to complete six weeks of field experience during this practicum.
 At the end of each day, they must document the hours they have completed on the time log provided in their student handbook.
 They are also responsible for filling out this time log.
 You need to verify the information by providing your signature after each visit.